banrovegrie/Nostradamus/README.md

 These two have a high correlation of **0.93.**

-We know know that Apple (a tech company), is obviously not dependent on CO2 emmissions from gaseous fuel consumption.
-Inspite of that, it has a high correlation with that factor.
+We know know that Apple (a tech company), is obviously not dependent on CO2 emissions from gaseous fuel consumption.
+In spite of that, it has a high correlation with that factor.

 This is not a result of a dependence between the two things.
-The high correlation is simply a coincidence as CO2 emmissions from gaseous fuels are rising because of the rapid population growth and because nuclear and other clean energy sources are not very prevalant.
+The high correlation is simply a coincidence as CO2 emissions from gaseous fuels are rising because of the rapid population growth and because nuclear and other clean energy sources are not very prevalent.

 Hence Correlation is not always a result of Causation.